dsoellinger/Advanced-Algorithms-and-Data-Structures/2_Algorithmic_Paradigms.md

 ##### Detailed explanation

 Our purpose is to find the triangulation of P that has the minimum total length.
 Namely, the total length of diagonals used in the triangulation is minimized.
-We would like to compute the optimal triangulation using divide and conquer.
+We like to compute the optimal triangulation using divide and conquer.
 As the figure on the right demonstrate, there is always a triangle in the triangulation, that breaks the polygon into two polygons.
 Thus, we can try and guess such a triangle in the optimal triangulation, and recurse on the two polygons such created.
 The only difficulty, is to do this in such a way that the recursive subproblems can be described in succinct way.

 To this end, we assume that the polygon is specified as list of vertices 1 . . . n in a clockwise ordering.
 Namely, the input is a list of the vertices of the polygon, for every vertex, the two coordinates are specified.
 The key observation, is that in any triangulation of P, there exist a triangle that uses the edge between vertex 1 and n (red edge in figure on the left).
 In particular, removing the triangle using the edge 1− n leaves us with two polygons which their vertices are consecutive along the original polygon.